GunSik2/OpenStack/OpenStack-Icehouse-Neturon-2Node.rst

     nova image-list

-Install the network Service (Neutron)
+Install the network Service (Neutron - Controller)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Install the Neutron server and the OpenVSwitch packages::